Mathare United F.C.: Mathare Youth F.C.

-Mathare Youth F.C. was a feeder team for Mathare United, until Mathare Youth were promoted to the Premier League to rival them.
+Mathare Youth F.C. served as a feeder team for Mathare United until it was promoted to the Premier League, where it became a rival.
 In August 2012, the team was disbanded.
-The club's league season is Sponsored by Triple5Bet, a sports betting company in Kenya.
+The club's league season was sponsored by Triple5Bet, a sports betting company in Kenya.

-Women's club
+Women's Club

 The club also has a women's football section called Mathare United Ladies' Football Club, which currently competes in the Kenyan Women's Premier League.